telerik/blazor-docs/knowledge-base/drawer-add-expand-collapse-handle.md

 ## Description

-It would be nice to have a handle feature within the rendered Drawer component that would expand and collapse the component.
+How to add a handle feature within the rendered Drawer component that would expand and collapse the component?

 ## Solution